alen-nirmal29/Carrer_Path_Guide/README.md

 }
 ```

+## Version Control
+This project is version controlled using Git.
+To contribute to this project:

+1. Clone the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

 ## Future Enhancements
 - Add more questions to each section's question pool
 - Implement a backend server to store quiz results
 - Add user authentication
 - Enhance the UI with animations and transitions
 - Provide more detailed career path recommendations
+- Implement automated testing